-If you have a ton of things around the house to do, but just can’t seem to get motivated, try taking a mini weekend vacation, or visiting another city for shopping, or sight-seeing to get out of your home turf a little bit.
+If you have a ton of things around the house to do but just can’t seem to get motivated, try taking a mini weekend vacation, or visiting another city for shopping, or sight-seeing to get off your home turf a little bit.

 We all know life has to go on, move forward, change.
-But if going through this is something more than you can handle without help, get it.
-I can help you find new goals and reclaim your happiness and sense of purpose, which will not only benefit you, but your family as well.
+But if going through this is something more than you can handle without help—please get help!
+I can help you find new goals and reclaim your happiness and sense of purpose, which will not only benefit you but your family as well.

 Remember, counseling is available for you when you need it, and you can use therapy for as long as you deem necessary.
 It’s okay, pamper yourself a bit now that you have the freedom to.
 You’ve certainly earned it!